 Research in the Department of Computer Science and Information Technology

-Department researchers are working closely with industry leaders – including Cisco and Optus – on projects that extend the frontiers of knowledge in artificial intelligence, data science and cybersecurity.
+Our researchers work closely with industry leaders – including Cisco and Optus – on projects that extend the frontiers of knowledge in artificial intelligence, data science and cybersecurity.

 Research areas